bernardoamorim7/simple-radio/README.md

 A very simple radio app using Flutter that I made because my mom had some troubles with other apps.
 Feel free to send a PR or open an issue if you have any suggestions.

-**Only tested on Android and Linux.
-All radios are from Portugal!**
+**Only tested on Android and Linux.**
+**All radios are from Portugal by default!
+If you wanna change that simply replace the country in the API call URL inside `utilities/config.dart`**

 ## Features